koopmyers/tube/README.md

 On a local network, the server peer listens on determined port.
 When joining, other peers broadcast their signaling data across the network at destination of the server.
 Once signaling is complete, peers automatically switch to a WebRTC connection.

-STUN and TURN servers are not needed in required this mode.
+STUN and TURN servers are not needed in this mode.

 Because the Web platform cannot open listening ports, local signaling is unavailable on Web builds.